itsMapleLeaf/remix-tailwind/README.md

 ## How it works

-In development:

-- Reads your tailwind CSS file (if provided) and config when requesting the route
+- Reads your CSS and config when requesting the route
-- Returns the CSS from the route, same as if you imported it

-In production:

-- Reads the tailwind CSS file and config
+- Processes tailwind CSS via PostCSS and returns it as a response
-- Caches the output CSS and returns that on each request (but HTTP caching should do most of the work anyway 😜)
+- Remix takes that CSS and applies it to the page (via a link tag, that ol' thing)

+In production, the CSS is only built once, and cached on every following request.
+This is _probably_ fine, but you could consider prebuilding the CSS yourself if you like.